SAFedorov/gprob/readme.md

 # gprob
-gprob is a probabilistic programming language for Gaussian random variables with exact conditioning.
-It is implemented as a python package, and is built around the idea that arrays of Gaussian random variables can be handled in the same way as numerical numpy arrays.
+gprob is a python package that implements a probabilistic programming language for Gaussian random variables with exact conditioning.
+It is built around the idea that arrays of Gaussian random variables can be handled in the same way as numerical numpy arrays.

-To give a flavor of it, the first example shows a few operations on scalar variables and inference
+To give a flavor of it, the first example shows a few operations on scalar variables and conditioning
 ```python
 >>> import gprob as gp
 >>> x = gp.normal()